RobertoFreireFerrazPassos/Exception-handling-in-a-DotNet-Web-API/README.md

 }
 ```

+### Clean up resources

+Clean up resources that are allocated with either using statements or finally blocks:
+- Prefer using statements to automatically clean up resources when exceptions are thrown.
+- Use finally blocks to clean up resources that don't implement IDisposable.
+Code in a finally clause is almost always executed even when exceptions are thrown.

 ### Best Practices

 - When catching exceptions in C#, it’s important to catch more specific exceptions first and then catch more generic exceptions like Exception last.
 This ensures that specific issues are handled properly before falling back to a general catch-all block.